AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, creating
 .. index:: hooks, Hook.register

-The list of hooks known to GPS is fully dynamic.
-GPS itself declares a number of hooks, mostly for its internal use, though you can also connect to them.
+The list of hooks known to GNAT Studio is fully dynamic.
+GNAT Studio itself declares a number of hooks, mostly for its internal use, though you can also connect to them.
 But you can also create your own hooks to report events happening in your own modules and programs.
-In this way, any other script or GPS module can react to these events.
+In this way, any other script or GNAT Studio module can react to these events.

-Such hooks can either be of a type exported by GPS, which constraints the list of parameters for the callbacks, but make such hooks more portable and secure, or they can be of a general type, which allows almost any kind of parameters.
-In the latter case, GPS checks at runtime to ensure that the subprogram called as a result of running the hook has the right number of parameters.
-If this is not the case, GPS complains and displays error messages.
+Such hooks can either be of a type exported by GNAT Studio, which constraints the list of parameters for the callbacks, but make such hooks more portable and secure, or they can be of a general type, which allows almost any kind of parameters.
+In the latter case, GNAT Studio checks at runtime to ensure that the subprogram called as a result of running the hook has the right number of parameters.
+If this is not the case, GNAT Studio complains and displays error messages.
 Such general hooks do not pass their parameters to other scripting languages.